-Anyone working in a service industry, especially an appointment based one, knows the pressure to perform treatments to high standards while remaining mindful of the clock.
+Anyone working in the service industry, especially an appointment based one, knows the pressure to perform treatments to high standards while remaining mindful of the clock.
 This can create a very high stress environment, despite the façade of calm that we work so hard to create for our spa guests.
-Over time, these demands can wear on our patience, performance, the guest experience, and ultimately, our own health.
+Over time, these demands can wear our patience, performance, the guest experience, and—ultimately—our own health.

 The fight or flight biological response is the lingering result of ancient and primal instincts required to protect us from life endangering situations.
 These deeply engrained physiological responses include increased heart rate, blood pressure, breathing rate, and release of stress hormones, as well as sweating, weakened immunity, and clotting of blood platelets.

 Fight or flight is rarely helpful in modern times, unless you are in a war zone or have an extremely dangerous career.
-But we still experience the same fight or flight response from common daily emotional or physical stressors, including late clients, chaotic work and personal relationship dynamics, chronic pain, and lack of work / life balance.
-The more time a person spends in this stressed state of being; the less efficiently the body and mind function.
+But we still experience the same fight or flight response from common daily emotional or physical stressors, including late clients, chaotic work and personal relationship dynamics, chronic pain, and lack of a work / life balance.
+The more time a person spends in this stressed state of being, the less efficiently the body and mind function.
 This can lead to increased risk of heart disease, obesity, depression, and chronic hormonal imbalance.
-All in all, not a very spa-like lifestyle!
+All in all, not a very spa-like lifestyle.

 - Turn off your technology.
-A few minutes without your phone, email, TV, music, etc. is a form of therapy in itself, and required for meditation.
+A few minutes without your phone, email, TV, or music is a form of therapy in itself, and required for meditation.

 - In a quiet spot, sit comfortably and close your eyes.
 Don't lie down, because stressed bodies will drop into sleep, and will not receive the benefits of meditation, which differ from the benefits of sleep.
 No need to contort your body into a pretzel; a comfy armchair will do just fine.

 - Bring your attention to your breathing without trying to change anything about it.
 After a few inhalations and exhalations, begin to silently say "so" along with your inhalations.
-When you exhale, silently think “hum," stretching the words to match the length of the breath.
+While you exhale, silently thick "hum," stretching the words to match the length of the breath.

-During a meditation, we are not seeking anything "mystical" or even particularly relaxing that might occur at the time of the session.
-The benefits of a daily meditation practice are felt in the other 1,380 minutes of the day!
+During a mediation, we are not seeking anything "mystical" or even particularly relaxing that might occur at the time of the session.
+The benefits of a daily mediation practice are felt in the other 1,380 minutes of the day!
 We know a meditation practice is working for us when, over time, we (and / or those around us) begin to notice subtle changes in our demeanor, choice making habits, and stress levels.
 Often things like making healthier decisions in diet, exercise, and lifestyle happens more effortlessly, and intuition becomes stronger, so choices become less difficult to make.
 Synchronicity becomes more commonplace and you begin to feel like life is more beautiful in general.
 Sound too good to be true?
 Try it!
-Commit to a month of meditation and I promise that you will feel changes in your life.
+Commit a month of meditation and I promise that you will feel changes in your life.